-“So wise so young” is an in school literacy program for K-12 students which enhances the current English/Language Arts curriculum.
+So Wise So Young is an in school literacy program for K-12 students which enhances the current English/Language Arts curriculum.
 The program focuses on increasing language skills, comprehending key details in a text, improving the expression of ideas through drama, writing and reading, developing imagination and relating key themes in Shakespeare’s work to their own lives.
-In the 2016/2017 school year, Livermore Shakespeare Festival Teaching Artists teach in ALL LIVERMORE JOINT UNIFIED SCHOOL DISTRICT 2ND GRADE CLASSROOMS.
+Livermore Shakespeare Festival Teaching Artists teach in all second grade classrooms of the Livermore Valley Joint Unified School District.
 The 10 week 2nd grade program introduces the students to William Shakespeare and his history, teaches scene comprehension, language study and actively explores themes using the text of A Midsummer Night’s Dream.
-The program was created to align with Common Core Literacy standards.
+The program aligns with Common Core Speaking & Listening and Reading & Literature standards.

 Livermore Shakespeare Festival’s pilot program was funded through a generous grant from Severns Family Foundation.
 Livermore Shakespeare Festival’s Education Program was chosen by the Wente Foundation for Arts Education as a featured beneficiary at the Livermore Valley Wine Auction held on May 9, 2015.